gallyamb/time-test/README.md

 # time-test
 This repo contains a handy tooling to enable you to test your time sensitive code.
 Forget about:
+- using `Thread.sleep` and wasting you budget for waitings within your tests
 - making a Spring bean from `java.time.Clock` and injecting it everywhere
 - manually mocking `java.time.Clock` with some mock library

+Instead you can use developer friendly API for managing time.
+See [Getting started](https://github.com/gallyamb/time-test/edit/main/README.md#getting-started)
 # Getting started
 There are two different approaches to start integration with this library:
-1. when you have a lot of legacy code
+1. when you have a lot of legacy code, and do not want to rewrite anything
-2. when you just start your project from scratch
+2. when you just start your project from scratch, and have a freedom of actions

-In both cases you can just include `org.time.test:time-test-core:0.1.0` and `org.time.test:time-test-mockito:0.1.0` in your tests classpath and write code like
+In both cases you can just include `org.time.test:time-test-core:0.1.0` and `org.time.test:time-test-mockito:0.1.0` in your tests classpath

+## Example

 ```java
 // just fixed the time at specififc moment
 NowTest.withMoment(OffsetDateTime.parse("2020-05-12T11:23:55T-04:00"), () -> {